Begging pardon for its unseasonableness, here is a Christmas carol:

 But that would be a catastrophe, brought on ourselves by a blundering misunderstanding of nationality and national feeling.
 I suppose it is time for me to attempt a definition, and here it is: that the nation is a larger, but looser and less important version of the family.
 Like the family, the nation gives us soil for our roots and our place in the world; like the family, a nation is bonded in the first place by blood but others, formerly outsiders, can be welcomed to a rightful place in it by marriage and adoption.
 From both family and nation we inherit a home, spiritual and physical, which we are to guard and pass on.
 Both, too, have room for contradictions and twin-truths: it is possible to call oneself Anglo-Welsh, or English and British, or to descend from various quite different nations, and distinguish between Scousers and Londoners and Yorkshiremen, and so on, just as it is possible to have several simultaneous identities, so to speak, as a mother, daughter, sister and wife, and to belong to two different families at once.
 Nations, like families, have identities which are continuous but not fixed.
 No wonder, then, that with the widespread weakening of the vows and bonds that hold families together, nations too are losing their nerve.

 Maolsheachlann's idea of romantic nationalism has a bearing on this, too.
-'Mythology', he says, 'is set partly in the real world and partly in a never-never land; in fact, the real world itself becomes mingled with a never-never land'.
-Reading this, it occurred to me that the nation is a fascinating mingling of 'home' and 'elsewhere'.
+‘Mythology,’ he writes, ‘is set partly in the real world and partly in a never-never land; in fact, the real world itself becomes mingled with a never-never land.’
+Reading this, it occurred to me that the nation is a fascinating mingling of ‘home’ and ‘elsewhere’.
 For most of us there is a discrepancy between the everyday, mundane, probably drizzly part of England where we live, and the vision, in literature or the imagination, of a more peaceful, rural, sunlit England.
-The first is both a physical 'home' and an 'elsewhere' in which we feel we are to some extent exiled; the second is a true, yearned-for 'home' that is 'elsewhere' even to the point of the realm of the imagination.
-(There is a greater difference than we might think between the 'everyday' and the 'familiar').
-Yet the mythology not only draws on the real world but then writes itself back into reality: hence the quest, on physical English soil, for the mythological, unfindable 'deep England', a home that lies elsewhere, or an elsewhere that is home.
-Hence the reaction of the poet Edward Thomas when asked what he was going out to the Front to fight for: he picked up a clod of earth and answered 'This'.
+The first is both a physical ‘home’ and an ‘elsewhere’ in which we feel we are to some extent exiled; the second is a true, yearned-for ‘home’ that is ‘elsewhere’ even to the point of the realm of the imagination.
+(There is a greater difference than we might think between the ‘everyday’ and the ‘familiar’).
+Yet the mythology not only draws on the real world but then writes itself back into reality: hence the quest, on physical English soil, for the mythological, unfindable ‘deep England’, a home that lies elsewhere, or an elsewhere that is home.
+Hence the reaction of the poet Edward Thomas when asked what he was going out to the Front to fight for: he picked up a clod of earth and answered “This.”
 And that mythology is unabashed in the face of reality, which remains unequivocally that Tilbury Docks are no less a part of England than Bourton-on-the-Water.

 There is something like this in families too.
 Surely most people might be tempted to say that every-day life cramps family life to some extent, or that is only half flourishing, always postponing each other’s company and leisure, and that families are only really fully alive at gatherings and feasts and weddings and baptisms.
 Of course those high points (the German for ‘wedding’ is ‘Hochzeit’, literally ‘high time’) are as wonderful and necessary as they are meant to be, and make family history, which is also mythology after all.
 But then the reality is that a family is no less itself, no less at the real work of being a family, at 8 a.m. on a November school morning than it is around the baptismal font or the Christmas roast.